ViratGuptaMCE/SafeThrough/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to Sakhi Safety, please follow these steps:
+If you'd like to contribute to Safe Through, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.